joppuyo/searchwp-finnish-base-forms/README.md

 SearchWP plugin to add Finnish base forms into search index using [Voikko](https://voikko.puimula.org/).

+## What does it do?

+This plugin allows you to add base forms of Finnish words in SearchWP search index.
+For example for word *koirillekin*, tokens *koirillekin* and *koira* are saved in the index during indexing.
+Learn mode by reading [this article](https://www.creuna.com/fi/ajankohtaista/wordpress-haku-searchwp-voikko/) (in Finnish).

+## Options

+### API type

 You can either use **Node.js application** to access Voikko over HTTP or use a locally installed **voikkospell command line application** to lemmatize the indexed terms.
 Special thanks to [siiptuo](https://github.com/siiptuo) for contributing voikkospell support for this plugin!

 The CLI application is much faster because it doesn't have the overhead of performing a HTTP request.

+### Add base forms to search query

+Enable this option to add base forms to search queries entered by users.

+### Split compound words

+Enable this option to split compound words during indexing (and for user queries if the above option is enabled).
+For example, the word *kerrostaloille* is transformed into tokens *kerrostaloille*,  *kerrostalo*, *kerros* and *talo* in the search index.

 ## Requirements